GOP senators reject plans to dismiss Trump impeachment

 It will be only the third presidential impeachment trial in American history, a serious and dramatic endeavor coming amid the backdrop of a politically divided nation and the start of an election year.

 Speaker Nancy Pelosi has not set the timing for the House vote that will launch the Senate action.
-Trump was impeached by the Democratic-led last month on charges of abuse of power over pushing Ukraine to investigate Democratic rival Joe Biden and obstruction of Congress in the probe.
+Trump was impeached by the Democratic-led House last month on charges of abuse of power over pushing Ukraine to investigate Democratic rival Joe Biden and obstruction of Congress in the probe.
 Democrats said the vote could be Wednesday.

 With the impeachment trial starting in a matter of days, senators are still debating the rules of the proceedings.
 GOP senators are conferring privately about whether to allow a motion to dismiss the charges against the president or to call additional witnesses for testimony.